Yars Rising: Development and release

 Yars Rising was announced at an Indie World Nintendo Direct on April 17, 2024.
 Its creator James Montagna said that the game was made to be "a little bit unconventional" for the Yars IP.
 He added that they were going for what he called "freeform stealth" in the gameplay, while the environment was based on retrofuturism.
 Howard Scott Warshaw was not involved in the development of Yars Rising.

 The soundtrack of the game consists of music composed by a collaboration of twenty international artists, and includes vocal tracks in both English and Japanese.
 The music too was designed to be parallel with the retrofuturistic game theme.
 The team also worked on making the most out of the rumble feature of the Joy-Con, on the Nintendo Switch version of the game.

 Development was done by American studio WayForward, who are known for Shantae (2002) and River City Girls (2019).

 It was released on September 10, 2024, with physical editions for PlayStation 5 and Nintendo Switch.

 Reception

-Yars Rising received a "mixed or average" critical reception according to the review aggregation website Metacritic, and a "positive" reception for the Nintendo Switch version specifically.
+Yars Rising received "mixed or average" reviews according to the review aggregation website Metacritic, and generally favorable reviews for the Nintendo Switch version specifically.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 58% of critics.
 Reviews by PC Gamer, Rolling Stone and Slant Magazine found the game's 2D platforming sequences weak with simple platforming, while commenting that the hacking sequences were the high points.